slice-so/hooks/src/hooks/pricingActions/README.md

 }
 ```

-## Base Contract: RegistryPricingStrategyAction
+## Base Contract: RegistryProductPriceAction

-All pricing strategy actions inherit from `RegistryPricingStrategyAction`, which provides:
+All pricing strategy actions inherit from `RegistryProductPriceAction`, which provides:
 - Combined functionality of both pricing strategies and onchain actions
 - Registry functionality for reusable hooks across multiple products
 - Implementation of `IHookRegistry` for Slice frontend integration